How to Retrieve and Identify Reconciled Transactions in QuickBooks Online API

 Step 3: Example UnCleared Transaction

-Next, I created an Invoice Payment and left it uncleared.
+Next, in QuickBooks, I created an Invoice Payment and left it uncleared.

 QuickBooks receive payment screen showing customer payment of $100 applied to invoice with cash deposit to savings account